ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 description: A guide to using amp-script, an AMP component that allows you to write custom JavaScript
 ---

-## Introduction

 `amp-script` lets you write and run your own JavaScript in a way that maintains AMP's performance guarantees.
-Most AMP components enable common web interactions through their own logic, letting you build your page quickly without writing code or importing third-party libraries.
+Most AMP components enable common web interactions through their own logic, letting you build your page quickly without writing JavaScript or importing third-party libraries.
 By using `amp-script`, you can embrace custom logic for specific use cases or unique needs without losing AMP's benefits.

 This guide provides background on this component and best practices for its use.